daniel-dara/ASPComment/README.md

 # Commands

+The default keymappings can be viewed by selecting Preferences > Package Settings > ASPComment > Key Bindings - Default from the SublimeText toolmenu.
+Changes to the keyboard shortcuts should be added to the correspondign Key Bindings - User file to override the default mappings rather than erase them.

 Note: For all commands, if no selection is made, the action is applied to the line the cursor is currently on.

 ## Add Comment